ddrone/adventures-in-compilation/README.md

 - [x] Figure out how to make HLS working again, it's really hard to actually work on Haskell code without any kind of code intelligence features
 - [x] Make the UI run the whole compiler and present assembly code
-- [o] Wrap the compiler invocation into some kind of exception handling to avoid server crash in case of a compiler issue
 - [ ] Test the compiler on having `and` inside while-loop

 ## Adventure 7: implement while-loops